campbead/RealityTV/project_notes.md

 I've created an external script based on the notebook.
 It need the following:
 - set the -T in ssh
 - set all the command line inputs

+## 18 Jan 2020

+I've setup my other PC to run the program and have downloaded the first batch.
+Now I have some manual processing and also to acquire more data sources.